Seasons With Chorale: 14

 What L.A. experience do you consider essential for visitors/newcomers?

 Drive west down Sunset to the sea, turn right onto the PCH till you get to Malibu Seafood.
-Outdoor eating across the street from the Pacific Ocean.
+Outdoor eating overlooking the Pacific Ocean.
 Getty Museum is always a wonderful event.
 Venice Beach, and Santa Monica Pier.
-Most importantly, of course, is the Disney Concert Hall.
+Most importantly, of course, the Disney Concert Hall.
 Duh!